HPCNow/hpcnow-labs/user-training/03-working-environment.md

 ### Interactive command
 The interactive command allows you to get a remote shell session in a real compute node.
 This ensures that you will have the same user experience in an interactive session and in a batch job.
 At the same time, because it is an slurm job, your code is exposed to the same Slurm user environment which will be available in the batch job.
+This is specially important when you want to test core binding, memory affinity or MPI launchers.

 Because interactive is using valuable resources (real compute nodes) there is a default timeout for inactivity.
 Which means that after 5 minutes of inactivity, the interactive session is going to be killed and the content of the temporary folders is going to be removed (```$SHM_DIR```, ```$TMP_DIR```, ```$SCRATCH_DIR```).